Byzantine studies: Identity

 There are currently three main schools of thought on medieval eastern Roman identity in modern Byzantine scholarship: 1) a potentially preponderant view that considers "Romanity" the mode of self-identification of the subjects of a multi-ethnic empire, in which the elite did not self-identify as Greek and the average subject considered him/herself as "Roman", 2) a school of thought that developed largely under the influence of modern Greek nationalism, treating Romanness as the medieval manifestation of a perennial Greek national identity, 3) a line of thought recently proposed by Anthony Kaldellis arguing that Eastern Roman identity was a pre-modern national identity.

 Auxiliary sciences

+Byzantine archaeology

+Byzantine archaeology has increasingly developed into a distinct academic discipline concerned with its architecture and material culture.
+Historically, the field has been shaped by a strong emphasis on ecclesiastical studies and art history, although more recent scholarship has begun to place greater weight on secular themes and everyday objects.

+Early classical excavations in territories of the former Byzantine world often showed little regard for these later periods and instead focused primarily on more prominent Hellenistic remains.
+Consequently, a significant number of Byzantine and occasionally even Roman remains were lost due to overzealous excavation practices.
+By contrast, excavations in Near Eastern archaeology have at times demonstrated a more careful and systematic approach to Byzantine strata, as exemplified by the secondary but nonetheless well-documented 10th–12th-century monastic complex at the prominent site of Hattusa.

 Modes of transmission

-Modes of transmission entails the study of texts that are preserved primarily on papyrus, parchment or paper, in addition to inscriptions, coins, and medals.
+Modes of transmission entail the study of texts that are preserved primarily on papyrus, parchment or paper, in addition to inscriptions, coins, and medals.
 The papyrus rolls of antiquity (papyrology) are quickly replaced by the parchment codices of the Middle Ages (codicology), while paper arrives in the 9th century via the Arabs and Chinese.